pvcordeiro/my-finance-tracker/pi/DEPLOYMENT.md

 ## Support & Maintenance

 ### Regular Maintenance Tasks

 - Check logs weekly: `pm2 logs finance-tracker`
 - Monitor disk space: `df -h`
 - Update system monthly: `sudo apt update && sudo apt upgrade`
 - Verify backups: `ls -la /home/pi/finance-tracker-backups/`
+- Export data as JSON from the app for offsite backup

 ### Performance Monitoring

 - Use `pm2 monit` for real-time monitoring
 - Check memory usage with `htop`
 - Monitor database size growth

+---

 The application will now run 24/7 in the background and automatically restart if the Pi reboots or if the application crashes!